 - 2 cups milk

-- 1 tbsp Dijon mustard
+- 1 tablespoon Dijon mustard

 - Salt & pepper to taste

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375°F.

-- Whisk together the eggs, milk, mustard, and seasonings until blended.
-Pour the egg mixture evenly over the english muffins in the baking dish.
-Bake uncovered for 35 minutes or until the eggs are set.
-Sprinkle the top with the remaining cheese and bake for another 5 minutes so the cheese melts.
+- Sprinkle the top with the remaining cheese and bake for another 5 minutes so the cheese melts.
+Serve immediately.

 Overnight Make Ahead Tips:If you want to make this dish easier to bake in the morning, you can prep the elements of this recipe up to 24 hours in advance.
 Whisk the egg mixture together and store it in an airtight container overnight in the fridge.
 Chop the veggies and store them separately.
 Brown the sausage and store it separately in an airtight container in the fridge.
 In the morning, you can just split the english muffins, add the cheese and veggies, top with sausage and eggs and bake!